xrdocs/software-management/_tutorials/2016-08-26-working-with-ztp.md

    }
 }
 ```

+---
+Note: The DHCP configuration examples described in this document use the open-source isc-dhcp-server syntax.

+---

 ### HTTP Server requirement
 The HTTP server should be reachable from the management interface or from a data interface if invoked manually and should be readable.